MattZK/video-pi/README.md

 ## Install

-To install the image, either use `dd` or check that the path to the image in [Makefile](./Makefile) is correct and then run:
+To install the image, either use `dd` or check that the variable `image` in [Makefile](./Makefile) is correct and then run:

 ```
-make install DEVICE=/dev/sdX
+make install device=/dev/sdX
 ```

 ---